 Since 1987 the same reporting categories and definitions have been used, and as a result, we are able to follow workforce trends from 1987 onward.
 In 2003 we began requesting from the laboratories the number of full time equivalents (FTEs) in addition to a count of individual heads.
 Some contacts at the laboratories are being sent additional survey forms so that workforce trends can be captured by subprogram.
 Please follow the instructions carefully to ensure an accurate survey.

-When completing your survey form, please fill in actual numbers in the "2022 Firm" columns and provide estimates in the "2023 Estimate" columns.
-For university principal investigators, if you expect your grant to be renewed in FY 2023, you should assume a support level about the same as in FY 2022.
-If you are a university principal investigator who is new this year, please provide your workforce numbers as of October 1, 2022, in the column "2022 Firm" and estimated numbers for next year in the column "2023 Estimate."
+When completing your survey form, please fill in actual numbers in the "2024 Firm" columns and provide estimates in the "2025 Estimate" columns.
+For university principal investigators, if you expect your grant to be renewed in FY 2025, you should assume a support level about the same as in FY 2024.
+If you are a university principal investigator who is new for FY 2024, please provide your workforce numbers as of October 1, 2024, in the column "2024 Firm" and estimated numbers for next year in the column "2025 Estimate."

 Note that we must have a response to all survey forms.
 You can significantly reduce our office's workload by promptly completing the survey over the internet.